-Each year, without fail, my tween son and I take at least one vacation together — a tradition born by chance when a hotel scouting trip to California happened to fall during his second-grade spring break.
+Each year, my tween son and I take at least one vacation together — a tradition born by chance when a hotel scouting trip to California happened to fall during his second-grade spring break.
 On impulse I booked him a plane ticket, and our five days on the West Coast turned out to be some of the sweetest we’d spent: catching the ferris wheel at the Santa Monica Pier, nibbling gelato as we strolled the winding streets of La Jolla, sharing funny stories and silly jokes.
 Since then, our annual getaways have become a treasured way to connect with each other, free of the homework, sports practice, dinner rush and other distractions that define our busy days at home.

 As I learned on that first trip, there’s no better reminder to live in the moment during those too-short childhood years than a special vacation just for you and your son.
 Like all families, you’ll have your own unique idea of the perfect destination for one-on-one bonding.
 But for a little inspiration to get the plans started, here are 10 boy-approved trips that our CB! team has taken and loved.